jethrokuan/econsguide/README.md

 2. Install LaTeX.
 For Mac Users install [BasicTex](http://mirror.ctan.org/systems/mac/mactex/mactex-basic.pkg), and for Windows Users install [MikTex](http://miktex.org/).
 Install missing packages using the `tlmgr` command line tool for Mac Users.

 # Generating Files
+The files are compiled from the markdown format using pandoc.
+A rake task has been created for the creation of the `pdf`, `html` and `epub` filetypes.

+Their respective rake tasks are:
+1. `rake build:pdf`
+2. `rake build:epub`
+3. `rake build:html`

+To build all three types, just run `rake build:all`

+#Disclaimer
+The content provided here might not be a 100% accurate.
+We hope to receive pull requests/feedback on errors.
+Thanks in advance!